Roman dictator: Magister equitum

 The dictator's lieutenant was the magister equitum, or "master of the horse".
 The first act of a dictator was to choose this lieutenant, usually at his own discretion.
 It was customary for the dictator to nominate a magister equitum, even if he were appointed for a non-military reason.
 The magister equitum was also a curule magistrate, with powers to summon the Senate and perhaps also powers to summon assemblies.
-He however had only six lictors, symbolizing his subordination to the dictator, and his expectation of quickly vacating office.
+He had only six lictors, symbolizing his subordination to the dictator, and his expectation of quickly vacating office.
 The magister equitum was necessarily subordinate to the dictator, although this did not always prevent the two from disagreeing.

 In theory, the magister equitum was commander of the cavalry, but he was not limited to that role.
 The dictator and magister equitum did not always take the field together; in some instances the magister equitum was assigned the defense of the city while the dictator took an army into the field, while on other occasions the dictator remained at Rome to see to some important duty, and entrusted the magister equitum with an army in the field.